Registered Charity number 293391

 Welcome to the Liss Area Historical Society web site.

-The Society was started more than twenty eight years ago by a small group of enthusiasts.
+The Society was started thirty years ago by a small group of enthusiasts.
 We now have about a hundred members but we have room for more.
 See “Newsletter” page for details of the birthday celebration at the December meeting.

 Talks are open to members and non-members and are free for members.Why not come and join us?